guido57/EBAZ4205_Spectrum/README.md

 ## Zynq

 This is the Xilinx Vivado 2021.2 project that let's you to program the Zynq7010 FPGA (PL side) contained in the EBAZ4205 board.

+After programming it, the EBAZ4205 will:

+* supply a 64 MHz clock to the AD9226 board
-After programming it, the EBAZ4205 will receive the 12 bits samples from the AD9226
+* receive the 12 bits samples from the AD9226
+* receive commands from the Linux TCP_server program to:
+  * capture a frame of samples (16384 samples at a time)
+  * switch between the ADC input and a local RF test generator
+  * change the local RF test generator frequency in the range 100 KHz - 30 MHz

 ## Vitis

+This is the Xilinx Vitis 2021.2 project that let's you to build a C++ app running on the Zynq7010 PS to:
+* create a TCP server to send data/receive command to/from the SpectrumPy app
+* "send commands"/"receive data" to/from the Zynq7010 PL

 ## SpectrumPy

 ## License